 The OU also offers the Cisco Certified Network Professional (CCNP) programme using the latest CCNP curriculum.
 This comprises a set of four 30-credit modules at postgraduate level and leads to the award of an OU Postgraduate Diploma in Advanced Networking (E51).

-This 60-credit course is studied over nine months.
-Please be aware that you will need to spend 16-20 hours per week studying this course over the nine-month period.
+This 60-credit module is studied over nine months.
+Please be aware that you will need to spend 16-20 hours per week studying this module over the nine-month period.

 The study material is provided by Cisco who, amongst other industry leaders, promotes diversity in their workforce and are working with The Open University to support women entrants into the CCNA program.